sen-tou/stvbyr-tech/content/blog/how-to-dockerize-a-hugo-app-opinionated.md

 If we want to access the site without binding it, the server assumes that we want to connect from 127.0.0.1.
 This will not work because the server runs now on the default docker network and has its own ip.

-If try to connect now via the browser we use our own ip that is not 127.0.0.1 anymore.
+If we try to connect now via the browser we use our own ip that is not 127.0.0.1 anymore.
 By binding 0.0.0.0 we say that all connections from anywhere are allowed.
 Which is fine for a local setup.

 I host this site on netlify which means that I need to configure the build steps via netlify.toml.
+Those build steps use the scripts from the package.json.

-I also have a .nvmrc to look the node version.
+For this reason I also have a .nvmrc to look the node version.
+With this I make sure that netlify can build the site in a deterministic way.

-This will have the side effect of maintaining the version numbers in multiple files.
+This will have the side effect of maintaining the version numbers in multiple files (docker-compose.yaml, .nvmrc, netlify.toml).
 However most of the time a simple search and replace will do the trick.

 ## Conclusion